voodoochild/slash-nrdb/README.md

 ### Todo
 - make custom emoji (#8b898f) to include inside this project
 - provide mapping of images to emoji texts
-- should the same server support POST and GET so that it can be used with webhooks?